hannobraun/playground/2025-08-02_monobloc/README.md

 So far, we've only defined functions with implicit parameters. `add_two`, from earlier, consumes an argument, a number, but it doesn't specify that explicitly.

-It does so _implicitly_, by pushing a number to the stack, but then calling a function that takes 2 numbers from the stack.
+It does so implicitly, by pushing a number to the stack, but then calling a function that takes 2 numbers from the stack (and returns one).
 As a result, the combined function consumes one number and returns another one.

 And that's often fine.
 But sometimes we want named parameters.
-And we can already do that!
+And we can already specify those!

 ```
 { => n